igorgbr/movie-api/README.md

 Return all movies from catalog discovery

 * GET /movies/names |
-Return all movies from catalog discovery by name
+Return all movie names from catalog discovery

 * GET /movies/names/:id |
 Return a movie from catalog discovery by id